Mengqi89/everest-api-old/README.md

 # Everest Api

-> Everest is an application for a client (Everest Internatoinal Education) to handle applicants for teaching at schools in China.
+> Everest is an application for a client (Everest International Education) to handle applicants for teaching at schools in China.
 It has three types of main users, applicants/teachers, job posters/schools, and company/admins.

 ---